francois-durand/hanabython/README.rst

-A Python implementation of Hanabi, a game by Antoine Bauza
+A Python implementation of Hanabi, a game by S.A.S.
+Antoine Bauza

 * Free software: GNU General Public License v3